hjo6/visual-argument-2020fall/README.md

 For my visual argument, I sought to create an image that conveyed the urgency behind the idea of the Doomsday Clock.
 As the website defines it, "The Doomsday Clock is a design that warns the public about how close we are to destroying our world with dangerous technologies of our own making.
 It is a metaphor, a reminder of the perils we must address if we are to survive on the planet" [ (Source).](https://thebulletin.org/doomsday-clock/faq/) To briefly summarize, the Doomsday Clock represents how close we are to destroying our world.
-In January 2020, it was announced that we were officially 100 Seconds to Midnight.
+In January 2020, it was announced that we are officially 100 Seconds to Midnight.

 To represent this idea visually, I decided to take an image of the Earth and modify each of the colors to make the Earth look dry, desolate, and uninhabitable.
 To do this, I selected the "Image" drop bar at the top of GIMP, then switched